The Bankrate promise

 Secured and unsecured assets must be reported when filing a schedule of assets.
 Examples of assets in bankruptcy filings include:

-- Financial assets (e.g., investments or deposit accounts)
+- Financial assets, such as investments or deposit accounts.

 If a debtor claims any of the listed assets as exempt, they need to file a separate schedule listing the assets for exemption.

 The court relies on the debtor to file a complete schedule of assets so the trustee can administer and liquidate the estate as needed.
 Only assets owned by the debtor at the time of filing are included in the bankruptcy estate and considered for liquidation.